sgillies/scipy-rasterio/abstract.md

 The Rasterio home page: https://github.com/mapbox/rasterio.

 Rasterio has more mature and widely used siblings: Shapely and Fiona.
 I plan to mention these and briefly show how they integrate with Rasterio.

 Along with slides, I will make the examples in my talk available as an IPython notebook.

+The "for programmers and future programmers" phrase in the title is my short way of saying that I am trying, through Rasterio/Fiona/Shapely, to teach GIS analysts who are not yet experienced programmers how to use the Python language to its fullest.